Mochimochi07/simple_pipeline/README.md

-its for example only. you might need to have tons of memory to handle data lakes. making just simple databases are fun to do. i put it in py and not in .ipynb so theres still a twist
+its for example only. you might need to have tons of memory to handle data lakes. making just simple databases are fun to do. i put it in py and not in .ipynb so theres still a twist its a public api btw. i prefer not to post the selenium version so no DOS attacks

 ## API
 > The Api that i used is Pokeapi. <br>